taminomara/syntax-diagrams/docs/source/describe.rst

     Isolates an element and disables optimizations that merge lines between this element and the rest of the diagram.

-    Use :func:`barrier` to create this description in Python.

     **Dict keys:**